-Malaria is a parasitic disease that is transferred to humans and various animals by mosquitos.
+Malaria is a parasitic disease that is transferred to humans and various other animals by mosquitoes.
 People with malaria usually become very ill, with shaking chills, high fever and other flu-like symptoms.
-It can be fatal if not treated.
-According to the Centers for Disease Control (CDC), in 2015, there were approximately 212 million malaria cases around the world and 429,000 of those were fatal.
-In the U.S., as many as 1,500 cases are diagnosed every year, mostly found in those who have emigrated from or traveled to a highly infected region such as South Asia or sub-Saharan Africa.
+Malaria can be fatal if not treated.
+According to the Centers for Disease Control (CDC), in 2015, there were approximately 212 million malaria cases around the world, and 429,000 of those were fatal.
+In the U.S., as many as 1,500 cases are diagnosed every year, mostly among those who have emigrated from or traveled to a highly infected region such as South Asia or sub-Saharan Africa.
 However, in the summer of 2023, several malaria cases were reported in the U.S. that couldn't be traced to sources outside of it.
 In other words, the people infected had not recently been outside the country.

 How Does Malaria Spread?

 Malaria symptoms can include chills, fever, headaches, sweating, body aches, nausea, vomiting and general malaise.
-In countries where malaria is less common, these symptoms can appear to be a cold or flu.
-More severe cases of malaria can occur, which, if left untreated, may be fatal.
+In countries where malaria is less common, these symptoms might be mistaken for being a cold or flu.
+However, if left untreated, malaria can be fatal.
 More serious symptoms include anemia, low blood pressure, kidney failure, seizures and other neurological conditions.
 If you find yourself experiencing flu-like symptoms after getting a mosquito bite, seek medical attention.
 Bear in mind that, for most people, symptoms take seven to 10 days to appear after receiving the infecting bite, according to the CDC.
 However, the CDC also notes that symptoms can take up to a year to show up in some people.

 Can you Protect Yourself Against Malaria?

-As with all mosquito-borne illnesses, preventative measures include staying indoors, wearing protective clothing and putting on an insect repellent that is formulated to keep mosquitoes away.
+As with all mosquito-borne illnesses, preventative measures against malaria include staying indoors, wearing long-sleeved, protective clothing and putting on an insect repellent that is formulated to keep mosquitoes away.
 But are there other ways to protect yourself from potentially harmful mosquito bites?
 Yes!
-You can hire a reputable company to treat your residence or commercial property and rid yourself of mosquitos completely.
+You can hire a reputable company to treat your residence or commercial property and rid yourself of mosquitoes completely.

 The MosquitoNix® Difference — No More Mosquitos!

 For highly effective mosquito control services, MosquitoNix is the best solution.
-We offer our comprehensive MosquitoNix Misting System, which features an almost invisible control system, a safe environment for your family and pets and a complete solution for repelling mosquitos and other flying insects.
-We also offer temporary fogging treatments for special events and all-natural mosquito control.
+We offer our comprehensive MosquitoNix non-toxic misting system, which features an almost-invisible control system, creating a barrier of protection for your family and pets and a complete solution for repelling mosquitoes and other flying insects.
+We also offer QuickNix® fogging treatments for special events, as well as convenient portable options and more.
 Learn more about our mosquito control services or call 855-808-2847 to speak with a live specialist and receive a free estimate.